oivaaa/LLM-benchmark-questions/README.md

-# LLM-benchmark-questions
+# Some LLM benchmark questions

-LLM benchmark questions
+### Simple logic and reasoning questions